Welcome to the Carmel River Elementary School Computer Lab-Technology Home Page

 A link to ISTE Standards for Students may be found at the bottom of this page.

-Some of our site technology tools include 1-to-1 Dell Chromebooks in 3rd-5th classrooms.
-Each K-2 classroom has at least 5 devices for class use, while the computer lab offers 1-to-1 Chromebook availability when k-2 classes are in attendance; stand-alone audio/visual recording equipment for student and teacher projects; Lego WeDo 2.0 robots to help introduce and support coding in the early grades; and classroom audio enhancement systems to meet ADA requirements.
-River School recently installed a significant upgrade to the projection system in the multipurpose room and this, along with the district decision to transition away from classroom projectors and Smartboards to high definition TVs (HDTV) in all classrooms, will significantly improve the digital video experience for all students at River Elementary School.
+Some of our site technology tools include 1-to-1 Dell Chromebooks in 2nd-5th grade classrooms.
+Each K-2 classroom has at least 5 devices for class use, while the computer lab offers 1-to-1 Chrome device availability when Kinder through 5th grade classes are in attendance; stand-alone audio/visual recording equipment for student and teacher projects; Lego WeDo 2.0 robots to help introduce and support coding in the early grades; and classroom audio enhancement systems to meet ADA requirements.

-Computer/Technology classes are 40 minutes long once a week for 1st-5th; and while k-2 students come to the Computer Lab for their computer/technology instruction, 3rd-5th grade classes are held in the students' classrooms.
+Computer/ technology instruction takes place in the Computer Lab; class times are 30 minutes for Kinder, and 40 minutes for first through fourth grades.
+Fifth grade is in the lab for 50 minute sessions.
 Classroom curriculum activities are integrated with technology, enabling students to develop, share, collaborate and publish class projects.
 The computer lab also helps to bolster intervention/support programs such as Reflex Math, ST Math, Imagine Math, Renaissance Place, and Read Live.